You have probably heard your mom or dad say these words. It might seem like all

 about for English class.
 But they also can be helpful by finding that perfect spot

 in the house for you to do your homework and keeping supplies, like pencils, on hand.

 Parents also can cut down on distractions, like noisy younger brothers and sisters!

-also are important resources for you because they can give you advice specific to
+are important resources for you because they can give you advice specific to the assignment

-the assignment you're having trouble with.
-They can help you set up a good system
+you're having trouble with.
+They can help you set up a good system for writing down

-for writing down your assignments and remembering to put all the necessary books and
+your assignments and remembering to put all the necessary books and papers in your

-papers in your backpack.
-Teachers can give you study tips and offer ideas about how
+backpack.
+Teachers can give you study tips and offer ideas about how to tackle homework.

 Many schools, towns, and cities offer after-school care for kids.
 Often, homework